(for Practicing and Prospective Teachers)

 Math Reasoning Inventory - "Find out what your students really know about mathematics."
 Led by Marilyn Burns.
 Whole numbers, fractions, and decimals.

 Building Houses - Applet for building a building and seeing the three (top, front, and right) views.
 Helps students with spatial visualization.

-Contig for Windows - This is free software that you will load (and run) to (from) your hard drive.
+Contig for Windows - I'm not sure if this is still around.
+This is free software that you will load (and run) to (from) your hard drive.
 Contig is a very good strategy game (and you practice arithmetic and order of operations at the same time!).
 The site has the rules.
 I would play Contig first on a physical game board (with markers), to learn the game.
 Then learn how to do it on the computer (vs. the computer).
 There are different levels of difficulty and "computer strategy."
 This is timed (which can be adjusted).
 I believe the default settings are challenging and fast, so you probably want to change these the first time, or it will be frustrating.